Is Von der Leyen’s new commission team really ‘as diverse as Europe’?

 “This is the team as diverse as Europe is, as strong as Europe is, those are dedicated men and women, and I’m looking forward to working with this team for Europe.”

-They were the words of incoming European Commission President Ursula Von der Leyen this week as she announced her new executive group.
+They were the words of incoming European Commission President Ursula Von der Leyen last week as she announced her new executive group.

 But while the 27-strong team of commissioners is an even split between men and women, they are seemingly all white.